deepakramani/dbt-bike-insights/README.md

 - Medallion architecture for progressive data refinement
 - dbt for transformation logic and testing
 - Docker containerization for portability and reproducibility
+- Apache Airflow for orchestration and scheduling
+- Terraform for infrastructure as code (optional)
 ## Data Modelling and Documentation

 The full data transformation logic is documented with dbt's built-in documentation generator, showcasing model definitions, relationships, and lineage: